devonho/iow_sht7x/README.md

 # iow_sht7x - Node.js module for Sensirion SHT7X with IOW158A-S

-This Node module is intented for use with the [Sensiron SHT7x](https://www.farnell.com/datasheets/1563784.pdf) sensor IC that is coupled with a Code Mercenaries IOW158A-S.
+This Node module is intended for use with a [Sensiron SHT7x](https://www.farnell.com/datasheets/1563784.pdf) sensor IC that is coupled with a Code Mercenaries IOW158A-S.

 ## Prerequisites
 * This module requires the installation of the [Code Mercenaries IO-Warrior SDK (Linux)](https://www.codemercs.com/downloads/iowarrior/IO-Warrior_SDK_linux.zip) version 1.7.